LinkWellNodes/Documentation/docs/services/staking/Allora.md

 ## Our state-of-the-art infrastructure

-LinkWell Nodes is a registered U.S. blockchain infrastructure company.
+LinkWell Nodes is a registered U.S. company.

-With over **30 years** of combined professional experience in the financial services, cybersecurity, and Web3 industries, we took no shortcuts in delivering a battle-hardened, fault-tolerant, enterprise-grade validator infrastructure with bank-grade security.
+With over **30 years** of combined professional experience in the financial services, cybersecurity, and Web3 industries, we took no shortcuts in delivering a battle-hardened, fault-tolerant, enterprise-grade validator infrastructure.

 ---